Application and Review Process

 - from the time you receive a Provincial Director’s decision about your placement, transfer, temporary release or reintegration leave.

-To file an application for a review, call 416-327-4673 or 1-888-728-8823 and ask to speak with a case coordinator.
+To file an application for a review, call 416-327-4673 or 1-888-728-8823 and ask to speak with a case processing officer.
 The CRB accepts collect telephone calls.
-The case coordinator will complete the application with you over the phone by asking you for the following information:
+The case processing officer will complete the application with you over the phone by asking you for the following information: